QuyDacVuong/QuyDacVuong/README.md

 - 👋 Hi, I’m @QuyDacVuong
 - 👀 I’m interested in SRE/DevOps
-- 🌱 I’m currently learning all things DevOps
+- 🌱 I’m currently doing all things DevOps
 - 💞️ I’m looking to collaborate on ______
 - 📫 How to reach me quydac.vuong@gmail.com